bytepo1arbear/cybersecurityblog/aboutme.md

 # About Me

 Hello!
-I'm [Your Name], a cybersecurity enthusiast documenting my learning journey and home lab experiments.
+I'm Jack, a cybersecurity enthusiast documenting my learning journey and home lab experiments.

 I created this blog to:
 - Share my progress and experiments